-The life space, or the psychological energy field, are the surroundings that encompass a person and their perception of their immediate reality.
-Basically it’s a subjective, personal space.
+The life space, or the psychological energy field, is the surroundings that encompass a person and their perception of their immediate reality.
+Basically, it’s a subjective, personal space.

 It’s like a summary of the way you look at the world, with all your goals, possibilities, fears, experiences, and expectations.
 But this field also has certain limits that come especially from the physical and social characteristics of the surroundings.

 Kurt Lewin’s field theory studies our behavior with a sense of total perspective.
 That way we don’t end up with an analysis with everything split up on its own.

 The psychological field’s influence on our behavior is so huge that Lewin even said that if there are no changes in the field, there won’t be any changes in behavior.